m-gamao/m-gamao.github.io/_posts/2019-11-09-models_views_and_controllers_in_an_app.markdown

 Models, Views, and Controllers are a framework for organizing a program's files.
 You separate code by its function.

-I'm studying Sinatra right now, and at first I had a hard time trying to delineate these concepts from each other.
-In a Ruby App, you will need these 3 parts.
-To break it down simply:
+I'm studying Sinatra right now, and at first I had a hard time trying to delineate these concepts from each other, but I think I got the concepts down.
+To break it down very simply -  In a Ruby App, you will need these 3 parts:

 A **model** is what things are.